 Tanya Sanders, managing director for Auto Business Operations at JPMorgan Chase, has helped many people navigate the rough roads of car shopping.
 Here are some of her tips for buying your first grown-up car.

 1. Do your research

 Sanders recommends combing through industry standard resources and user-generated reviews to save you the time—and the headache—of visiting numerous dealerships.
-You can also use resources like the Chase Car Buying Service to help you price vehicles in your area.

 Once you find a few models that tick all the boxes, talk to friends, family members, and colleagues with similar models for their opinions.

 "By the time you get to the dealer, you'll already know what you're looking for," Sanders says.